Canonical Tags and Canonicalisation

 To fix thin content.
 A canonical on a thin page hides the symptom; it does not address the content problem.
 If a page is thin, the right fix is to improve or consolidate it, not canonicalise it away.

-How Google selects the canonical
+How does Google select the canonical?

 SignalWeight